• Sati

 An Opportunity She Couldn’t Pass Up - The GSEA

 While searching online for funding, Shamim came across the Global Student Entrepreneur Awards (GSEA) that were being held in Macau, China.
-She applied, sharing her mobile cancer screening startup and telemedicine website.
+She applied with her mobile cancer screening startup and telemedicine website and was accepted.

-When she shared the news with her parents, like most, they had concerns about what this would mean for her education, given that she would miss some school.
+When she broke the news to her parents, like most, they shared concerns about the impact on her education, as participating meant she’d miss some school.

-When she got there, she found other Africans as well as people from all over the world.
+In Macau, she found fellow Africans as well as people from all over the world.

 A Spark of Inspiration - Building the Keti App, an AI Chatbot

-She went on to develop a chatbot, called the Keti App, that she integrated into her website.
+She went on to develop the Keti App, an AI-powered chatbot integrated into her website.

 This was her first foray into AI.

-The chatbot allowed patients to share their names and issues via SMS.
+The chatbot enabled patients to share their names and issues via SMS.
+The app would analyse symptoms, provide referrals, and even scheduled appointments with the appropriate doctor.

-She also offered the solution to rural clinics and local schools that often had nurses but didn’t always have doctors on site.
+This expanded Shamim’s reach, allowing even patients without internet access to benefit.
+She extended the solution to rural clinics and local schools that had nurses but didn’t always have doctors on site.

 Raising Financing through A Google Pitch Drive Across Asia